bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:20:54

-you've already verified the commitment to this one Bitcoin and you know that this node has sort of some credibility for up to an amount that they can announce, then you have to keep track though how many channels have been announced by specific nodes, right?
+you've already verified the commitment to this one Bitcoin and you know that this node has sort of some credibility for up to an amount that they can announce.
+Then you have to keep track though how many channels have been announced by specific nodes, right?

 Elle Mouton: 00:21:11